Elevate your smile with dental veneers

 Traditional veneers, i.e., porcelain veneers, generally last 10 to 15 years, and composite veneers are shorter than porcelain veneers.
 However, the porcelain veneers can crack or shatter under abnormal pressure.

-If you have habits like clenching or grinding, we can design a bite guard to wear at night to prevent the teeth from biting down on each other too forcefully.
+It would help avoid biting down on hard-surfaced items like pencils or nails.
+If you have habits like clenching or grinding, we can design a bite guard for you to wear at night to prevent your teeth from biting down on each other too forcefully.

 Veneers can improve the look of cosmetic concerns